adarnimrod/rcfiles/README.md

 [![pipeline status](https://git.shore.co.il/nimrod/rcfiles/badges/master/pipeline.svg)](https://git.shore.co.il/nimrod/rcfiles/-/commits/master)

-A repository with my rc files.
+A repository with my rc files and various scripts I have.
 The purpose is for me to have revision control of my home directory, maybe send somebody a link to an example file and to be browsable for others (if anyone wants to copy some snippet).
 Because these are my actual files that I use right now, the repository is cloned directly to my home directory and is not meant for mass consumption as it is.

 ## Installation